Capstone-Projects-2023-Spring/project-tool-shed/README.md

 ## Required Resources

 This is a purely JavaScript web application project.
 To run locally (or ill-advisedly in production ;p), all you need is to install Docker and NodeJS >=v19.
 If you're running the server in production, you only need NodeJS should stop using the dockerized postgres and use a real postgres.
-You can configure how the server connects to the database via [PostgreSQL env vars](https://www.postgresql.org/docs/current/libpq-envars.html).
-This project also uses the Google Maps API to display search results on a map (which comes with free $200 credit, beyond which it's out of pocket).
+You can configure how the server connects to the database via [PostgreSQL env vars](https://www.postgresql.org/docs/current/libpq-envars.html)..

 To run this project, you'll also need to run [this geocoder](https://github.com/natesymer/gubmint).